-Capital Assets - Capital assets, which include Administrative Facilities and Equipment, Common and Recreation Areas, Water Production/Distribution System, Wastewater Collection System, Water Quality Ponds and Organizational Costs are reported in the government-wide column in the Statement of Net Position.
-Public domain ("infrastructure") capital assets including water, wastewater and drainage systems, are capitalized.
+Capital Assets - Capital assets, which include water, wastewater and drainage improvements, are reported in the government-wide column in the Statement of Net Position.
+Public domain ("infrastructure") capital assets, including water, wastewater and drainage systems, are capitalized.
 Items purchased or acquired are reported at historical cost or estimated historical cost.
 Contributed fixed assets are recorded as capital assets at estimated acquisition value at the time received.
 Interest incurred during construction of capital facilities is not capitalized.